ssh-mitm/appimage/README.md

 ## Overview

-`appimage` is a Python module that makes it easy to start applications inside an AppImage using AppRun.
-This module is meant to be used by the AppRun script of an AppImage and not run directly.
+**The `appimage` module simplifies starting Python applications within an AppImage using AppRun.**

-Many Python AppImages only allow the execution of a single command, which can be limiting for more complex applications.
-By using the `appimage` module, you can simplify the initialization process and manage different entry points and virtual environments more easily.
-This makes it more flexible and convenient to work with Python applications packaged as AppImages.
+Many AppImages allow only the execution of a single command, which can be limiting for more complex applications.

-A working example of its functionality is already used by the [SSH-MITM](https://github.com/ssh-mitm/ssh-mitm) project.
+This module helps manage various entry points and virtual environments more effectively, making it easier to work with Python applications packaged as AppImages.

+The [SSH-MITM](https://github.com/ssh-mitm/ssh-mitm) project uses this module to facilitate plugin development and simplify further development by providing access to the integrated Python environment.

+_**Note:** This module is used by the AppRun script of an AppImage and is not intended to be executed directly._

 ## Features